NetInventors/sw.ext.neti_tags/README.md

 ## How to report bugs / request features?
 * [GitHub issue tracker](https://github.com/NetInventors/sw.ext.neti_tags/issues)

+## Add your tags and relations to your own plugin
+> Todo:

 ## Get involved
 We highly appreciate if you want to add further functions and fix issues.
 Just fork our plugin and create a pull request.